KaushalKashyap/Deep-Learning/README.md

 # Deep-Learning
-For NLP Look for the repository 'https://github.com/KaushalKashyap/projects/textual_analysis'.
+For NLP Look for the repository 'https://github.com/KaushalKashyap/projects/textual analysis'.